Spring Street station (IND Eighth Avenue Line): Station layout

 Like most local subway stations, Spring Street has two side platforms and four tracks.
 The two center express tracks are used by the A train during daytime hours.
 A crossunder just within fare control allows a free transfer between directions.

 Wall tiling suggests that fare controls and a crossunder have been removed from the north end of the station.
 The platforms have a blue trim line on a dark blue border (ultramarine blue and cobalt blue, with replacement tiles at the north end that are ultramarine blue and navy blue).
 The name tablets consist of "SPRING ST" in white sans-serif font on a dark blue background with a lighter blue border.
 Beneath the trim line and name tablets are "SPRING" and directional signs in white lettering on a black border tiled onto the walls.
 Blue I-beam columns run along the entire length of both platforms, with every other one having the standard black and white station signs.

 Exits

 All fare control areas are at platform level.
 The station's main ones are at the south end of the platform.
-Each contains banks of regular and HEET turnstiles, a token booth, and a single staircase going up to Spring Street and Sixth Avenue.
-The one on the northbound side is built inside the headquarters for God's Love We Deliver and leads to the northeast corner while the one on the southbound side leads to the northwest corner.
+Each contains banks of regular and HEET turnstiles, a token booth, and staircases going up to Spring Street and Sixth Avenue.
+The single one on the northbound side is built inside the headquarters for God's Love We Deliver and leads to the northeast corner, while the two on the southbound side lead to either western corner.
 The southbound platform has an un-staffed HEET entrance that has a single staircase going up to the southwest corner of Vandam Street and Sixth Avenue.
-There are also closed fare control areas at the north end of the station, which led to all four corners of the intersection of Prince Street/Charlton Street and Sixth Avenue.
+There are also closed fare control areas at the north end of the station that led to all four corners of the intersection of Prince Street/Charlton Street and Sixth Avenue.